ursisterbtw/hash_hunter/README.md

 # hash_hunter

 hash_hunter is a simple Ethereum vanity address generator written in Rust.
 It is designed to be a proof of concept for generating Ethereum addresses with a specific prefix and suffix.
-The project is a work in progress and is not intended for production use.

-the rust code is designed to max out cpu, the python is a little more considerate.
+main.rs is designed to max out cpu, main.py is a little more considerate.

 Preliminary setup finished, python/rust working but cython not fully integrated yet.
-This project is a work in progress, don't ever use the keys produced by it.

 Cuidado loco!